microsoft/sarif-vscode-extension/README.md

  * Sarif: Explorer: Launches the Sarif Explorer in the right panel

 ## Known Issues
- * Does not support Sarif V2
+ * Does not yet support Sarif V2
- * Sarif Explorer does not have:
+ * Sarif Explorer does not yet have:
     * Callstacks tab for displaying callstack data
     * Fixes tab for displaying fix data